vela-games/.github/profile/README.md

 We have recently revealed [the game](https://evercoreheroes.com), but there are many ways for you to get involved in it's further development!

-[JOIN OUR DISCORD COMMUNITY](https://discord.gg/yxcgv3Y8yS) to discover sneak-peeks, updates and information, and fun Project-V events!
+[JOIN OUR DISCORD COMMUNITY](https://discord.gg/yxcgv3Y8yS) to discover sneak-peeks, updates and information, and fun Evercore Heroes events!

 [PLAYTESTERS WANTED!](https://vela.games) Sign-up online to be a a part of some early pre-alpha tests that will be happening next year!

-[HELP US MAKE PROJECT-V!](https://vela.games/careers/) We’re always looking for awesome team members  to work at Vela to bring Project-V to life.
+[HELP US MAKE PROJECT-V!](https://vela.games/careers/) We’re always looking for awesome team members  to work at Vela to bring Evercore Heroes to life.

 [EVERCORE HEROES](https://evercoreheroes.com)